NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

             tensor_model_parallel_size=1 \
             pipeline_model_parallel_size=1 \
             prompts=[prompt1,prompt2]

-``virtual_prompt_model_file`` should be a path to a .nemo file saved after p-tuning/prompt tuning and ``model_file`` is still the path to the gpt model's .nemo file.
+``virtual_prompt_model_file`` should be a path to a .nemo file saved after p-tuning/prompt tuning and ``gpt_model_file`` is still the path to the GPT model's .nemo file.

-prompts in this case should be a list of .json or .jsonl files containing json objects similar to the ones used during prompt learning.
+``prompts`` in this case should be a list of .json or .jsonl files containing json objects similar to the ones used during prompt learning.
 They should have keys that match the fields specified in the prompt template.
 Fields can be dropped from the prompt dict and their corresponding section of the prompt template will be automatically removed.

 For example, say the prompt template during p-tuning/prompt-tuning looked like: